karanja-simon/blog/load-testing-apis-jmeter.md

 #### Step 2: Reusing the API token

 Create a new *Thread Group*, Add a *HTTP Request*, followed by a *View Results Sampler*.
 We will need to configure our API token since we are now on a private resource.
 Right click on your *HTTP Request* then *Add > Config Element > HTTP Header Manager*.
-On the bottom of the window click add and input as follows:-
+On the bottom of the window click add &amp; input as follows:-

 ![Header manager](/images/blog/jmeter/10.png)